SergeiSavinkov/City_guide/README.md

 - See the latest currency exchange rate against USD
 - Save cities as favorites for quick access
 - View your list of favorite cities at any time
+- View all favorite cities on an interactive map
 - User-friendly text interface powered by [Textual](https://textual.textualize.io/)

 ## Requirements